Financial and Legal

 We usually require a minimum £250 as a reservation fee however this is subject to regional variations and the amount can also vary depending upon the purchase price of the property.

 Following the guidelines under the Consumer Code, a homebuyer has the right to be reimbursed the reservation fee but an amount of up to a maximum of £250 can be retained to cover administration costs.
-If you are buying the property for investment purposes, your reservation fee is non refundable.
+If you purchase your new home using our Part Exchange or Express Mover schemes, or the property purchased is for investment purposes, your reservation fee is non refundable.

 If you are reliant on the sale of your home to finance your new Bellway home, you must have sold your property before you reserve a new Bellway home.
 This is to ensure that contracts can be exchanged 28 days after reservation.
 (England only) If you have not sold your house and wish to buy a Bellway home, we offer a Part Exchange Scheme and Express Mover Scheme both of which are available to help make your move as hassle free as possible.

 As part of our Sales service, you will be kept informed of all progress of your purchase.
 This includes regular chasing of the broker for progress on your mortgage application and survey, to making sure all your legal paperwork is ready on time with your solicitor, to allow the exchange of contracts and legal completion to go through smoothly.
 We also keep you fully up to date on the build progress of your new Bellway home.

 We aim to make moving home as simple as possible, and from the day you walk on to our Development to the moment we hand over the keys to your brand new home, we undertake to provide you with the best possible customer service.
 Our Customer Service Charter describes the level of service and standards that you can expect from Bellway.

 Our Sales Advisor will be there on the day you move in to ensure you settle in as smoothly as possible.
 Three days after moving in, we will make a courtesy call or visit to ensure you are happy with your new surroundings.